planttheidea/react-idle-manager/README.md

-# react-idle
+# react-idle-manager

-A react component decorator that notifies of idle and timed-out states.
+A decorator for React components that notifies of idle and timed-out states